matthewg42/worklog/README.rst

    * - -e
      -
      - After an entry has been made, echo the latest file to stdout.
+   * - -f
+     -
+     - List the most recently edited log file names.
+If a single parameter is provided, it is is interpretted as a number of days, and all files modified in the last that many days will be read.
    * - --help, -h
      -
      - Show usage and exit